Don't Bother to Knock: Plot

-When Eddie checks up on Nell after his shift is over, Nell shoos Jed into the bathroom and quickly tidies the room.
+When Eddie checks up on Nell after his shift is over, Nell shoos Jed into the bathroom.
 Irate that Nell is still wearing Ruth's things, Eddie orders her to change clothes, then harshly rubs off her lipstick.
 This enrages Nell, who accuses Eddie of being just like her repressive parents.
-Then, when he suspects there is someone in the bathroom, she hits him over the head with a heavy ashtray.
+When he suspects there is someone in the bathroom, she hits him over the head with a heavy ashtray.
 While Jed tends to Eddie, Nell slips into Bunny's room.

-A prying Emma Ballew knocks on the door, accompanied by her reluctant husband.
-Fearing desperately for his job, Eddie urges Jed to hide while he slips into the closet.
-Jed sneaks into Bunny's room, not noticing, in the dark, that the child is now bound and gagged; he slips away down the hall, but the Ballews see him and assume he was an intruder in Nell's room.
-Nell plays along as a victim, they alert the hotel detective, and a chase is on.
-She is now so deluded that she believes Jed is Philip.
+Emma Ballew knocks on the door, accompanied by her reluctant husband.
+Fearing for his job, Eddie urges Jed to hide while he slips into the closet.
+Jed sneaks into Bunny's room, not noticing, in the dark, that the child is now bound and gagged; he slips away, but the Ballews see him and assume he was an intruder in Nell's room.
+They alert the hotel detective, and a chase ensues.
+Nell now believes Jed is Philip.
 Locking Eddie in, she again goes into Bunny's room.

 At the bar, Jed tells Lyn about Nell.
 She is pleasantly surprised by his concern.
 Suddenly realizing that he saw Bunny on the wrong bed, Jed rushes back up.
-Anxious to simply check on her daughter, Ruth Jones arrives first, and screams when she enters Bunny's room.
+Ruth arrives first, and screams when she enters Bunny's room.
 The women grapple.
 Jed pulls Nell away and unties Bunny, but Nell slips away in the confusion when the detective arrives.

 Eddie explains that Nell had spent the previous three years in an Oregon mental institution following her suicide attempt, but was supposed to have been cured.
 In the lobby, Nell steals a razor blade from a sales display.
 Surrounded by a mob, she holds it at her own throat.
 Lyn tries to calm her down.
-Jed appears, and, waving off police, demands Nell give him the weapon.
-She does, and he tries to get through her haze that he is not Philip and that the real Philip is dead.
-He assures her that she will get the help she needs by leaving with an officer.
-As she is led away, Lyn is taken by Jed's display of genuine empathy, and impulsively yields to a reconciliation.
+Jed appears and demands Nell give him the weapon.
+She does so and is taken into custody.
+Lyn is taken by Jed's genuine empathy and agrees to a reconciliation.